 Large-scale energy storage is becoming critical to balance the intermittency between renewable energy production and consumption.
 Redox Flow Batteries (RFBs), based on inexpensive and sustainable redox-active molecules, are promising storage technologies.
 A RFB (figure on the left) consists of two tanks of redox-active electrolytes, one catholyte and one anolyte, and its capacity can be scaled up by increasing the volume of the tanks.
 The electrolytes flow through an electrochemical cell where redox reactions happen.
 One of the distinct features of RFBs is the decoupling of their energy storage and power generation, which requires decoupled in situ monitoring.

 We have developed operando NMR to probe the electrolyte in the flow path, or in the battery cell.
 A wide range of redox processes can be readily studied.
-The in situ NMR spectroscopy unravelled the decomposition of redox-active electrolytes and guided the regeneration of active species.
+Operando NMR unravelled the decomposition of redox-active electrolytes and guided the regeneration of active species.
 Coupling NMR and EPR, we have demonstrated the possibility of multi-modal characterisations.
-The figure on the right presents the animated in situ 1H NMR and EPR spectra of 10 mM DHAQ as a function of electrochemical cycling.
+The figure presents the animated operando 1H NMR and EPR spectra of 10 mM DHAQ as a function of electrochemical cycling.
 Probing the electron and nuclear spins simultaneously allows reaction mechanisms to be determined and quantified.

 1. Nature 2020, 579, 224-228.